• Skip to primary navigation

 Do you have a favorite recipe that has been passed down from generation to generation in your family?
 These are usually some of the best recipes.
 Not only are they tasty, but they also bring wonderful memories with each bite.

-This one-pan chicken and peppers dish that I’m sharing with you today was inspired by a recipe that was passed down in my family from John’s grandmother.
+This sheet pan chicken and peppers dish that I’m sharing with you today was inspired by a recipe that was passed down in my family from John’s grandmother.
 It’s one of my favorite ways to enjoy peppers in the summertime.

 The chicken is roasted until the meat is tender and the skin is perfectly crispy.
-Surrounded by a medley of hearty potatoes and peppers, they all cook in the chicken’s juices.
+Surrounded by a feast of hearty potatoes and peppers, they all cook in the chicken’s juices.
 I just love the rustic flavors.
-Best of all, it’s gluten-free!
+And here’s the best part—it’s entirely gluten-free!

 I have a large family so when I discovered this cooking method, I thought it was brilliant. 🙂